Striped Bass Season Opens Saturday April 15th...Trout Stockings Are Fully Underway

 On the Freshwater side of things Trout stockings are fully underway with nightcrawlers are working.
 Anglers have been successful using small

 gold or silver tins like a Kastmaster fished with a slow retrieve.
 West Lake is the place to be.
-Recently stock with 300 2yr old Brown trout and 500 yearlings Rainbow trout..
-Swan Lake (east lake) was also loaded with 500 yearlings Brown trout and 440 yearling Rainbow trout.
+Recently stock with 320 12-15" Brown trout and 630 yearlings Rainbow trout in April.
+Swan Lake (east lake) in April are scheduled to receive, over 500 8" Rainbow trout.

 Click Here: To see the complete Suffolk County stock List.